chaos4ever/chaos/README.md

 This should create a `chaos.iso`, if all worked correctly.
 Congratulations!
 You're just one step away from having a fully working version of chaos running now. :)

-### Running the compiled result.
+### Running chaos

 * Fire up your favorite VM software (VirtualBox, Parallels, VMware Player/Fusion, etc. Even Virtual PC will probably do).
-If you're lazy, just run `./qemu.sh` within the Vagrant-VM; it will run `qemu` inside VirtualBox, which is enough for many test scenarios.
-* Create a tiny VM (256 megs of RAM will do, no hard drive etc) with the `chaos.iso` file you just built as the CD drive.
+* Create a tiny VM (256 megs of RAM will do, no hard drive etc) with the `chaos.iso` (or `chaos-0.0.x.iso` if you downloaded it from here) file as the CD drive.
 * Launch it.
-If all went well, you shhould get an image like this:
+If all went well, you should get an image like this:

 ![chaos 0.0.3 in action](https://raw.githubusercontent.com/chaos4ever/chaos/master/misc/chaos-0.0.3.png)